-That tool can be used to register the application, manage connections to DBMS, and import jobs from
+This tool can be used to register the application, manage connections to DBMS, and import jobs from JSON configurations.

 NoSQL databases allow us to redefine the way we interact with data.
 However, data protection requirements remain the same as for SQL databases.

 One of the main ways to protect your data is to back it up regularly.
 This article will help you protect your data for the most popular NoSQL database – MongoDB.

 Because there are several ways to backup MySQL database on Windows, this article will review all the different options so that you can select the method that works for you.
 This article is limited to MySQL database backups for a Microsoft Windows Server only.
 If you are using a Linux-based OS, see How to Automate MySQL Database Backups in Linux.